 Candy Raisins are sold only in the metro Milwaukee area.
 Although Candy Raisins are manufactured throughout the year, they are only made in small quantities, based on orders received thus insuring freshness.

 Candy Raisins were originally manufactured by three companies: American Candy Company, the Ziegler Candy Company, and the Haase Candy Company.
 Stark Candy Company began making its own version of the Candy Raisins in the early 1970s.
-To date, Stark of Necco Candy Company are the only company still manufacturing this juju candy.
+Then the Necco Candy Company.

 You May Also Enjoy These